 What is a solar battery?

-Solar battery storage units store electricity generated by your solar panels to use later on, even when the sun goes down.
+Solar battery storage units store electricity generated by your solar panels (or other renewable generator) to use later on, even when the sun goes down.

 What solar batteries are available in Australia?